 How would your company deal with a cyber attack?

-The Cyber Attack Response Simulation reviews your business continuity and incident response plans, puts them to the test with a simulated cyber attack and reports back on improvements and compliance recommendations.
+A cyber Attack War Game reviews your business continuity and incident response plans, puts them to the test with a simulated cyber attack and reports back on improvements and compliance recommendations.
 Being prepared for a cyber attack can make sure you survive.

 A scenario-driven table-top exercise which simulates a cyber attack to test your incident response plans.
 It prepares you for an attack and allows you to test how key staff make and communicate vital decisions at both the tactical and strategic levels.